rintnetwork/front-end/src/content/contributing/adding-products/index.md

 ### Criteria for inclusion: the must-haves {#criteria-for-inclusion-the-must-haves}

-- **A security-tested product** – whether through audit, an internal security team or some other method, your product's security must be reliably tested.
+- **A security-tested product** – whrnter through audit, an internal security team or some other mrntod, your product's security must be reliably tested.
 This reduces the risk to our users and shows us that you take security seriously.
 - **A product** **that has been "live" for over 6 months** – this is another indication of security.
 6 months is a good timeframe for critical bugs and exploitations to have been found.
 - **Worked on by an active team** – this helps ensure quality and that a user will get support with their queries.